Constitution of Tennessee: Legislative method

-Under the legislative method, which is a very lengthy process, the General Assembly must pass a resolution, calling for an amendment and stating its wording, and it must do so in three separate readings on three separate days, with an absolute majority on all readings.
+Under the legislative method, which is a lengthy process, the General Assembly must pass a resolution, calling for an amendment and stating its wording, and it must do so in three separate readings on three separate days, with an absolute majority on all readings.
 The resolution does not require the governor's approval.

 The amendment must then be published at least six months before the next legislative election, but it is not then placed on the ballot.
 Instead, once the legislative election is held, the proposed amendment must go another three readings, a three-day voting process.
-Then, the amendment now requires approval of two thirds of the legislature on each vote.
+Then, the amendment requires approval of two-thirds of the legislature on each vote.

 Finally, the amendment is placed on the ballot as a referendum, coinciding with the next gubernatorial election.
 For the amendment to pass, the number of "yes" votes must both be greater than "no" votes and must equal "a majority of all the citizens of the state voting for governor."